THE VANGUARD ARTS FUND

 Support for projects in the past has ranged from $2,500 to $20,000.

 When do you need this and what’s the selection process?

-This is the first year we are opening up the application process nationally.
-We are asking you to send proposals by May 12, 2023.
-Our selection process will be internal, with OTC’s full-time artistic staff.
-We’re going to aim to decide by June 30, 2023.
-Which will give us time to review, and ask questions if needed.
+We are asking you to send proposals by 11:59 pm on May 1, 2024.
+Our selection process is internal, with OTC’s full-time artistic staff.
+Our goal is to decide by June 15, 2024, which will give us time to review and ask questions if needed.

 I have more questions.